 Coq au Vin

-A traditional dish of Burgundy, coq au vin is perfect for cool autumn and winter evenings.
-This version calls for whole chicken legs, which emerge exceptionally moist and tender after long, slow cooking in a Dutch oven.
+A traditional dish of Burgundy, coq au vin is perfect for both cozy Sunday suppers and small dinner parties.
+This version calls for bone-in chicken thighs and drumsticks, which emerge exceptionally moist and tender after long, slow cooking in a Dutch oven.

 - 5 fresh flat-leaf parsley sprigs, plus 2 Tbs. finely chopped parsley